Workshops and experimentation spaces

 • Educational assistance technician: Arnaud Borde

-The CCE (Ceramics as Experience) research laboratory is a place of innovation and free experimentation between digital worlds and traditional techniques, equipped with modeling software and 3D plastic and ceramic printers.
+The CCE (Ceramics as Experiment) research laboratory is a space for innovation and free experimentation at the intersection of digital worlds and traditional techniques, equipped with modeling software and 3D plastic and ceramic printers.
+In 2025, it acquired a large-format ceramic 3D printer.

 Apocope Phygital leather